CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Copy data connection more option](./Media/source-connection-more.png)

-1. From the Get data navigator, select **Add** from the left side-rail and then choose the **Http** connector.
+1. From the Get data navigator, select **+ New** from the left side-rail and then choose the **Http** connector.
 The Http connector allows you to connect to web-based data sources, providing flexibility in accessing data from various online resources.

     ![Get data http](./Media/get-data-http.png)

-1. Paste the following sample Zip file address from GitHub into the **Url** path.
-Optionally, you can also set the **Connection name** property to something more discoverable for future use, such as **ContosoSample** Naming your connections helps in easily identifying and managing different data sources within your project.
-Once complete, select **Connect** to establish the connection.
+1. Paste the sample ZIP file URL from GitHub into the **URL** field, set the **Connection name** to **ContosoSample**, and select **Connect** to establish the connection.

     ```text
     https://github.com/microsoft/pbiworkshops/raw/main/Day%20After%20Dashboard%20in%20a%20Day/Source_Files/ContosoSales.zip